wchesley/The-Notebook/School/Business-Law/Reviews/Ch4_review_complete.md

 4. *Deciding the Case*
     - Under what circumstances should a judge enter a judgment notwithstanding the verdict?
+      - When any normal person(s) reviewing the evidence would have reached a different verdict.
+Essentially I belive this is to prevent Jury poisoning.
+Thinking along the lines of the mob has gotten to the Jury, defendent is obviously guilt based on evidence presented; but Jury found them innocent.
+Judge can overturn this verdict with *judgement notwithstanding*.

 ## Posttrial Issues
 1. *Appeals*